hashicorp/terraform-provider-azurerm/website/docs/r/purview_account.html.markdown

 ~> **Note:** `managed_resource_group_name` must be a new Resource Group

 * `tags` - (Optional) A mapping of tags which should be assigned to the Purview Account.

+---

+The `identity` block supports the following:

+* `type` - (Required) The Type of Managed Identity to assign to this Purview Account.
+At this time the only possible value is `SystemAssigned`.
+Changing this forces a new resource to be created.

 ## Attributes Reference